stanton119/data-analysis/README.md

     *   ImageNet based, data augment to blur images.
 *   Country embeddings - create country embeddings by predicting various macro level metrics (GDP, population etc. in a multi task model), from OHE through a NN.
 Does the embedding space make sense?
 *   [MovieLens](https://grouplens.org/datasets/movielens/) dataset to get title embeddings, find nearest neighbour titles
     *   Using word2vec to predict similar titles.
+Train on movies watched.
 Similar given as titles streamed by the same customer
+*   Finding similar images in a photo library - given a few examples find similar photos
+    *   Use an image net model.
+Find new example images, positive and negative.
+Fine tune the model via a classification task.
+Predict prob of positive result for unseen images.
+Use the latent space embeddings to find cosine similarity between images.